-While no one wants to get caught texting their way into a pool of water, we moms have to admit – we’re living in a distracted generation.
+While no one wants to get caught texting their way into a pool of water, we moms must admit – we’re living in a distracted generation.

 We’re on our phones day and night.
-Whether it’s social media, email, or Words With Friends, our phones take up our time like never before.
+Whether it’s social media, email, or Words With Friends, our cellular devices suck our time like never before.

 In a world of distraction and competing demands, mental focus is a scarce commodity.
 If you want more of it, you will have to be intentional about getting it.

 I’m inclined to agree.
-In my last goal setting post, called, Why we fail to achieve goals and how to rock 2017, I listed three ways to cut distraction and reach your goals.
+In my goal setting post called, Why we fail to achieve goals and how to rock 2017, I listed three ways to cut distraction and reach your goals.